 I am an Assistant Professor of Writing at York University.
-My research and teaching focus on rhetorical theory, critical internet studies, and software studies.
+My research and teaching focus on digital humanities, rhetorical theory, and software studies.

 Research